duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_3.md

 # Blog Post
 This is the conclusion of the "Hello World" section of the semester.
 We should have learned a little about environment setup, Github, and coding in P5js.

 * Task: How did it feel?
 Are there any parts that were confusing or that you particularly struggled with?
-Are there any areas that moved to slowly for you?
-What is you plan of attack moving forward to overcome these obstacles.
+Are there any areas that moved too slowly for you?
+What is your plan of attack moving forward to overcome these obstacles?